Find helpful tips to get you to your plane relaxed and on time.

 An indoor pet relief area is located post-security on the south end of the Concourse Connector, closest to gate C2.
 It is equipped with a swath of artificial grass topped with a fire hydrant, refuse bags, a sink and a bench.
 The space is ADA/wheelchair accessible and includes a tactile map plus a counter for luggage and passenger possessions.
 When using pet relief areas, animals must remain on a leash.

-Animal Air Travel Policies regarding pet travel vary from airline to airline, so contact your airline directly regarding fees, documentation, pet carrier guidelines and health requirements.
-Several links are provided below for airline-specific pet information.
-Airlines will often allow only a limited number of pets in the cabin of the aircraft, so be sure to call your airline and reserve a space for your pet.
+Policies regarding animal travel vary from airline to airline.
+Travelers should contact their airline directly regarding fees, documentation, animal carrier guidelines and health requirements.
+Airlines will often allow only a limited number of animals in the cabin of the aircraft on a given flight, travelers are advised to call their airline and reserve a space for a traveling animal.

-Picking up a Pet Call your airline in advance to determine whether your pet is to be picked up at a cargo office or in the terminal.
-If you are picking up your pet at the airline's cargo office, the airline will provide you with the appropriate address and directions.
+Picking up an Animal Call the airline in advance to determine whether the animal is to be picked up at a cargo office or in the terminal.
+If picking up an animal at the airline's cargo office, the airline will provide the appropriate address and directions.

 PDX Bicycle Resources